Skip to content

 • Change: PermitRootLogin to no to disable the root user login.

-• Change PasswordAuthentication to no to prevent the password login.
+• Change PasswordAuthentication to no to disable password login.
+(Make sure you can use SSH key login before disabling password login)

 • Change PubkeyAuthentication to yes to allow ssh key login.